Mac OS Ukrainian encoding

 Mac OS Ukrainian is a character encoding used on Apple Macintosh computers prior to Mac OS 9 to represent texts in Cyrillic script which include the letters ‹Ґ› and ‹ґ›, including the Ukrainian alphabet.

 It is a variant of the original Mac OS Cyrillic encoding.
 Code points 162 (0xA2) representing the character ‹¢› and 182 (0xB6) representing the character ‹∂› were redefined to represent ‹Ґ› and ‹ґ›, respectively.

 Since Mac OS 9, ‹Ґ› and ‹ґ› have been included in the Macintosh Cyrillic encoding.
 FreeDOS calls it code page 58627.

-Codepage layout
+Code page layout

 Each character is shown with its equivalent Unicode code point.
 Only the second half of the table (code points 128-255) is shown, the first half (code points 0-127) being the same as ASCII.